daveeazi/cv/README.md

 ### Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcomed!

 ### Show your support